Purifying and liquefying natural gas is a major source of pollution!

 Rio Grande LNG Air Emissions

-Rio Grande LNG Emissions
+Data from Rio Grande LNG Resource Report 9